 Working from home

 See the wiki for instructions for installing System/161 and the development toolchain on non-CSE machines.
-Feel free to build and install them at home.
+Feel free to build and install them at home, or download and install.
 However, while we make every endeavour to ensure the tools build and function for you, we cannot be responsible for them working (or not) on your machine.